TESSEorg/ttg/README.md

       tt->invoke();
 ```

-Note that we must ensure that only one such message must be generated.
+`ttg::execute()` must occur before, not after, sending any messages.
+Note also that we must ensure that only one such message must be generated.
 Since TTG execution uses the Single Program Multiple Data (SPMD) model,
 when launching the TTG program as multiple processes only the first process (rank) gets to send the message.

 ## Finalize TTG